aindaco1/would-productions/_projects/2021-08-30-a-close-shave.md

 ## Background

-"A Close Shave" was created for submission to the ["Story Through Lighting"](https://nofilmschool.com/contest-pocket-cinema-6k-pro-blackmagic) contest.
+_A Close Shave_ was created for submission to the ["Story Through Lighting"](https://nofilmschool.com/contest-pocket-cinema-6k-pro-blackmagic) contest.
 We were tasked with creating a short film which told a story through dramatic lighting techniques -- we shot it over two nights at the Would Productions studio in Corrales, New Mexico.

 Equipment used: